benjaminpope/ladder/docs/index.md

 ## License

 We invite anyone interested to use and modify these startup docs under a MIT license.
+If you want to add anything, it would be great if you submit a pull request so we can update the page with new materials!